awslabs/graphstorm/docs/source/advanced/multi-task-learning.rst

-**Note: The built-in GraphStorm training or inference pipeline (launched by GraphStorm CLIs) will process each saved node embeddings to convert the integer node IDs into the raw node IDs, which are usually string node IDs..**
+**Note: The built-in GraphStorm training or inference pipeline (launched by GraphStorm CLIs) will process each saved node embeddings to convert the integer node IDs into the raw node IDs, which are usually string node IDs.**
-Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`
+Details can be found in :ref:`GraphStorm Output Node ID Remapping<gs-output-remapping>`

 Saved Prediction Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~